wrld3d/wrld-indoor-maps-api/FORMAT.md

 ### Main JSON file

-The main JSON file is named `main.json` sits in the root of the submitted archive, with the GeoJSON files for each level alongside it.
+The main JSON file is named `main.json` and sits in the root of the submitted archive, with the GeoJSON files for each level alongside it.
 It contains JSON for a Building object, made up of several levels, described below.

 #### Building